bjornBES/game-in-console/README.md

 # game-in-console
-this is a game in a console this is only text baset where you can go in to the wild and explore the dungeons with in the wild i hope to release the game in about 2-3 weeks if you need more info of the game say it on twitter @bjornBEs1 Bug codes
+this is a game in a console this is only text baset where you can go in to the wild and explore the dungeons with in the wild i hope to release the game in this year(2022) if you need more info of the game say it on twitter @bjornBEs1 Bug codes
 {
 	shop = 019